halukmy/Buddy-DotNET-SDK/README.md

 * *User Accounts* - create, delete, authenticate users.
 * *Photos* - add photos, search photos, share photos with other users.
-* *GeoLocation* - checkin, search for places, list past checkins.
+* *Geolocation* - checkin, search for places, list past checkins.
 * *Push Notifications* - easily send push notifications to iOS, Android, or Microsoft devices.
 * *Messaging* - send messages to other users, create message groups.
-* *Friends* - set up social relationships between users with friends lists.
+* *User Lists* - set up relationships between users.
 * *Game Scores, Metadata, and Boards* - Keep track of game stores and states for individual users as well as across users.
-* *Commerce* - Offer items for in-app purchase via Facebook Commerce.
 * *And more* - Checkout the rest of the offering at [preview.buddy.com](http://preview.buddy.com)

 ## Getting Started